-Iraqi officials: Suicide car bombing kills 11 in Baghdad
+Suicide blast in Baghdad, attacks earlier in the day kill 27

-BAGHDAD (AP) — Iraqi officials say a suicide car bombing in a commercial area in central Baghdad has killed at least 11 civilians.
+BAGHDAD (AP) — Several attacks in and around Baghdad, including a suicide car bombing in a busy commercial area after nightfall on Thursday, killed at least 27 people in a particularly brutal day in the Iraqi capital.

-A police officer says the bomber struck on Thursday night, hitting shops and food stands near a bus station in the Bab al-Muadam area.
+The suicide bomber, who targeted shops and food stands near a bus station in the city’s busy Bab al-Muadam area, killed 11, a police officer said.
 He says the bombing also wounded at least 22 people.

+Earlier in the day, bombings elsewhere in and around Baghdad killed at least 16 people and wounded dozens, officials said.

 A medical official confirmed the casualty figures.
-Both officials spoke on condition of anonymity as they are not authorized to release information.
+All officials spoke on condition of anonymity as they were not authorized to release information.

-Earlier, a series of bombings in and around Baghdad killed at least 16 people.

 Most Read Stories